Skip links

 Medical and First Aid Provision:

 This standard is detailed in 29 CFR 1910.151, which emphasizes providing instant medical care and first aid personnel to injured or needy employees to protect them.
 This provision of medical facilities depends solely upon the nature of the hazard, the situation, and the total number of employees.
-This standard includes the training to use PPE effectively and ways to respond to health-related emergencies.
+This standard includes training on how to use PPE effectively and ways to respond to health-related emergencies.

 Enhance Workplace Safety!

 OSHA General Industry training provides essential aid to employees who are working in high-risk fields such as manufacturing or healthcare industries.
 Notably, OSHA is providing 10- and 30-hour general industry training programs to create a healthy and safe environment by prioritizing the well-being of employees.
-Thus, practices like hazard communication, training to use the gauges safely, predicting the risks, electrical safety, and other protective measures are provided by OSHA indicating the importance of employees’ lives and the reputation of industries.
+Thus, practices like hazard communication, training to use the gauges safely, predicting the risks, electrical safety, and other protective measures are provided by OSHA, indicating the importance of employees’ lives and the reputation of industries.